 Depending on your role as a nurse, there are usually several ways you can be reimbursed for the care you perform.
-For most of us, there are two basic forms of compensation: hourly and salaried.
+For most of us, there are two basic forms of compensation for nurses: hourly and salaried.
 The benefits and detriments of both are varied.
 However, it is interesting to take a look at differences because you may just find the grass may be greener on the other side.

 For reasons of simplicity, we will use nurses in a hospital setting to compare pay types.